Surgical Procedures: Surgery and Staging for Malignant Melanoma of the Skin

 Physical Exam: This is a general exam to look at your body and to talk about past health issues.
 A thorough skin exam will be done.

-Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
+Biopsy: A biopsy takes cells from the cancer to see what type of cancer it is and how it behaves.
 A doctor called a pathologist looks at the sample under a microscope in a laboratory.
-There are many types of biopsy, including:
+There are many types of biopsy, such as:

 - Punch biopsy: A skin sample is taken by pressing a circular blade into the skin, around the affected area.